dev-mostafa-ali/trello-app/README.md

 </ol>
 <h2>3-The Background Color & Photos.
 Note: '(Not On The Official Website)'</h2>
 <ol>
+<li>When Opening the SideBar Pay Attention to the Lazy Loading of The Images</li>
 <li>You Can Choose Your Background Color Or Linear Gradient Or Photo And Will Be Saved To Your Local Browser</li>
 <li>The Source Code For Colors/Photos And All Buttons Will Be Saved To Your Local Browser Too And All Will Work On Every Page Load And Any Browser Tab Or Window</li>
 <li>If You Get Back To Your Background You Will See A 1Px Border With A Random Color Will Change On Every Page Reload For Colors If You Choose A Color Or Photos If You Choose A Photo</li>